Professional internet resources

-- Description of the population/s or settings where it has been validated.
+- Patient population/s or settings where it has been validated

-- Recommendations and rules for use (data collection and scoring method).
+- Recommendations and guidance on use (data collection and scoring method)

-- References and validated translated versions in the EU languages, with download if possible or link to an access page.
+- References and validated translated versions in the EU languages, with download or link to access

 This free information and calculation service allows users to anonymously complete validated clinician and patient self-report orthopaedic measures online.
 Following completion the website calculates the final score, which can then be printed for one’s record or saved as a CVS file.
 Joint-specific measures are available for the knee (ACL), foot/ankle, wrist, hand, lumbar spine, cervical spine, hip, knee (OA) shoulder (instability and non-instability), and elbow.
 There is also a single psychological measure.

 The Rehabilitation Measures Database was developed to help clinicians and researchers identify reliable and valid instruments used to assess patient outcomes during all phases of rehabilitation.
 The database provides evidence-based summaries that include concise descriptions of each instrument’s psychometric properties, instructions for administering and scoring each assessment, as well as a representative bibliography with citations linked to PubMed abstracts.
 Whenever possible, a copy of the instrument has been included for users to download, or information about obtaining the instrument.

 The TJAOM toolkit provides clinicians with information on how to select, use and interpret outcome measures appropriate for use along the continuum of care for patients before and after total joint arthroplasty.